 Let’s consider the ups and downs of each option.

 You can hire independent contractors using popular freelance platforms like Upwork, Freelancer, or Toptal.
-But it works well for small tasks or software upgrades, as one freelancer can’t be in charge of full-cycle mobile app development.
+But it works well for small tasks or software upgrades, as one freelancer can’t provide a full cycle mobile app development service.
+Pros:

 - Low pricing solution